-The BSL Research and Policy Centre studies what is needed to create inclusive decent work.
+The BSL Social Policy and Research Centre studies what is needed to create inclusive decent work.
 We also investigate what helps or hinders people to get, keep and advance in their employment.

 For many people in Australia, having a job does not guarantee economic security.
 Low wages, insecure work and rising costs of living mean that even with a job, a person might not be making a decent living.

 Our research examines the lived experience of labour market disadvantage and analyses secondary data to understand trends.